OtnipG/YoutubeTrendingVideosAnalysisPBI/README.md

 - Interesting metrics about channels (like_dislike ratio, engagement, hate videos (more dislikes than likes)
 - Impact of channel size on trending (a huge subscription base counts towards trending? or a small and loyal group is better?)
 - What people read before they see?
 In other words, does a video title impact on trending? a sentiment analysis can be done?
+- Replicate what was done in PBI with Python

 # Why use PowerBI
 This dataset was extensively analyzed before me.
 You can find tons of NBs and medium posts about the same theme.
 Sadly, i found academic papers that used the same analysis by different authors.